-In the meantime, there is an opportunity to realize supersonic flight over land using computer simulation technologies.
+The present work goes one step back by focusing not on the sonic boom's sound, but just on its geometric propagation.
+Herein lies a possibility to realize supersonic flight over land without causing disturbance at all.
 It is well understood that for low supersonic speeds and for appropriate atmospheric conditions, the shock waves' propagation path will level off before reaching the ground.
-This principle of altitudinal "sonic boom cutoff" was described in detail half a century ago [2].
-Plotkin, Matisheck, and Tracy [3] computed durations of coast-to-coast flights over the United States and compared them to high-speed subsonic flights.
+This principle of altitudinal "sonic boom cutoff" was described in detail half a century ago [19].
+Plotkin, Matisheck, and Tracy [20] computed durations of coast-to-coast flights over the United States and compared them to high-speed subsonic flights.
 Non-standard atmospheric data were used for the determination of a single averaged cutoff Mach number per mission, cruise took place on a fixed altitude above sea level, and climb as well as descent segments, respectively, were neglected.
-The present work takes a more detailed approach to Mach-cutoff assessment by simulating and optimizing entire flight missions, similarly aiming at the issue of time advantages for low-supersonic overland flight.
+Our work takes a more detailed approach to Mach-cutoff assessment by simulating and optimizing entire flight missions, similarly aiming at the issue of time advantages for low-supersonic overland flight.